 Why Leaders Need Emotional Intelligence

-Leaders who are self-aware and can regulate emotions inspire, motivate and gain greater respect.
+Leaders who are self-aware and emotionally intelligent can inspire and motivate their teams better and gain greater respect.

 We now know that managers with high emotional intelligence are more likely to become great leaders and coaches.
 Emotional intelligence is defined by the ability to understand and manage our emotions and those around us.
 Daniel Goleman, expert in psychology and brain sciences, shared research in his book Emotional Intelligence, showing that up to 90% of performance effectiveness is due to emotional savvy rather than technical knowledge.